nushackers/nushackers-site/content/post/2017-11-12-digest-pivot-tables-in-sql-converting-rows-to-columns.md

 SELECT user_id, problem_id, score FROM submissions ORDER BY user_id
 ```

-For the category, we know that the problem IDs we want is 1, 2, 3, and hence,
+For the category, we know that the problem IDs we want are 1, 2, and 3.
+Hence,
 the corresponding `category_sql` is:
 ```sql
 SELECT 1, 2, 3